melio0504/dotfiles/README.md

 **OS: Debian 13 Trixie**

-- I like to be minimal with my setup.
+- I chose Debian because of its stability and clean, minimal base, which allows full control over what runs on the system without unnecessary packages or services.
+- Performs reliably on my machine, offering excellent performance, battery efficiency, and a distraction-free environment for development.